Follow the links below to learn more about two-factor authentication at the University:

 Enabling 2-step verification on your University Google account also ensures that you will not encounter login challenges when signing into your account:

-Two-factor authentication is required to log in to several University services, including the VPN, Virtual Desktop Service and e:Vision.
+Duo two-factor authentication is required to log in to several University services, including the VPN, Virtual Desktop Service and e:Vision.